ru4ls/ComfyUI_Nano_Banana/README.md

 **Deprecation of Legacy Nodes**
 The NanoBanana and NanoBananaGrounding nodes are now deprecated in favor of the unified NanoBananaAIO node.
 All functionality from these nodes has been incorporated into the AIO node, resulting in a cleaner architecture with reduced code duplication and improved maintainability.

 ---

-### Version 5.0 - The Unified AIO & Multi Image Generation Update
-This major update introduces a unified All-in-One (AIO) node that combines all features from existing nodes into a single, powerful interface with support for both single and multiple image generation.

-#### Previous Features:

-**All-in-One (AIO) Node!**
-A new unified "Nano Banana All-in-One" node that combines all features from existing nodes into a single interface.
-The node dynamically adapts its behavior based on the `image_count` parameter - generating a single image or multiple images with the same powerful grounding, search, and thinking capabilities.

-**Multi Image Generation**
-Generate up to 10 alternative images (1-10) with grounding and search capabilities in a single node execution.
-Images are generated with numbered prompts (e.g., "Image 1 of 3", "Image 2 of 3") to create variations.
-All generated images, text responses, and grounding sources are combined into the appropriate outputs.

-**Backward Compatibility**
-Existing nodes (NanoBanana, NanoBananaGrounding) are maintained for compatibility with existing workflows.

-**Cleaner Architecture**
-Reduced code redundancy with shared functionality between single and multiple image generation modes, making the codebase more maintainable and efficient.

----